Crazycolbster/rollercoaster-tycoon-randomizer/README.md

     * How often to rerandomize the stats for ride types.
 Build the Theme Park of Theseus.
     * You will get notifications at the bottom of the screen when these re-rolls happen.

 The Randomization Range option specifies how much values can be changed from their original.
 Low will have a narrow range so the values are close to their originals, while Extreme can give much wider variety.
-This is mostly separate from difficulty, but Extreme can give unpredictable results that are sometimes very difficult.
+This is mostly separate from difficulty, but Extreme can give unpredictable results that are sometimes very difficult even lower difficulty settings.

 We also have an option for [Crowd Control](https://crowdcontrol.live/) to allow your streaming viewers to troll you or help you!